chaseruskin/verb/docs/src/index.md

 ## Sections
 The following documentation will be mainly divided into 4 sections:
-1. [Tutorials](./tutorials/tutorials.md) - Step-by-step lessons using Vertex
+1. [Tutorials](./tutorials/tutorials.md) - Step-by-step lessons using Verb
 2. [User Guide](./user/user.md) - General procedures for "how-to" solve common problems
 3. [Topic Guide](./topic/topic.md) - Explanations that clarify and provide more detail to particular topics
 4. [Reference](./reference/reference.md) - Technical information

 ## About the Project
-The project is open-source under the MIT license and is available on [GitHub](https://github.com/cdotrus/vertex).
+The project is open-source under the MIT license and is available on [GitHub](https://github.com/cdotrus/verb).

 ## About the Documentation
 Documentation system and methodology is inspired by [Divio](https://documentation.divio.com).